NoriSte/working-software-mastering-ui-testing/README.md

 - show cypress and VSCode side-by-side on the same screen
 - prepare the browser opened on the slides
 - if you need, take a look at the `transcription.md` file on the `talk` branch
+- take a look at the ["How to Talk to Developers"](https://www.youtube.com/watch?v=l9JXH7JPjR4) talk by Ben Orenstein